-To mitigate any potential trespassing onto the railway right of way, we recommend the installation of a minimum 1.83-meter-high chain link safety fence along public parks and trails and site-specific landscaping design to improve the visual quality of the areas adjacent to the railway corridors possible.
-Any variance from the setback established in the Zoning By-law for new buildings and structures shall only be allowed by amendment to the Zoning By-law or by a Minor Variance permitted by the Committee of Adjustment, and may require an Environmental Impact Study or a Natural Hazard Assessment, if applicable, to the satisfaction of the Township.
+a.
+To mitigate any potential trespassing onto the railway right of way, we recommend the installation of a minimum 1.83-meter-high chain link safety fence along public parks and trails and site-specific landscaping design to improve the visual quality of the areas adjacent to the railway corridors.

-6.1.15 Setback from the High-Water Mark
+6.1.12 Setback from the High-Water Mark